-- On Curaçao, the speed limit in built-up areas is 40km per hour and outside urban areas 60km per hour.
+- In Curaçao, the speed limit in built-up areas is 40km per hour, and outside urban areas 60km per hour.
 Note: Adjust your speed limit.

 - Keep your distance.
 The brake lights of many cars do not often operate.
 The people rarely give direction and even though when they give a direction it does not mean they actually take the turn.

 - Road signs are the same as in the Netherlands.
 Drive carefully and pay attention to the signs.
-A one way signs is the same as in the Netherlands however traffic may come from the opposite direction, be aware of this.
+A one-way sign is the same as in the Netherlands however traffic may come from the opposite direction, be aware of this.

 - Park your car in lighted areas and never leave valuables in the vehicle behind.
 Car burglary is unfortunately a very common phenomenon.

-- The traffic police in Willemstad also imposes wheel clamps!
+- The traffic police in Willemstad also impose wheel clamps!

 - Always be prepared that there may be a large hole in the road.
 Curaçao has a number of poorly maintained roads.